 Abstract

 This standard defines how the IETF Personal Assertion Token (PASSporT) Extension for Resource-Priority Authorization [Ref 16], with the extensions defined in draft-ietf-stir-rph-emergency-services-07, Assertion Values for a Resource Priority Header Claim and a SIP Priority Header Claim in Support of Emergency Services Networks [Ref 7] and the associated STIR mechanisms, are used to sign the Session Initiation Protocol (SIP) Resource-Priority Header (RPH) header field and convey assertions of Resource-Priority associated with an emergency call or callback call.
 This standard also addresses the signing of the SIP Priority header field associated with callback calls.
-Specifically, this standard describes a procedure for providing cryptographic authentication and verification of the information in the SIP RPH field and SIP Priority header field in Internet Protocol (IP)-based service provider communication networks in support of emergency calling.
+Specifically, this standard describes a procedure for providing cryptographic authentication and verification of the information in the SIP RPH header field and SIP Priority header field in Internet Protocol (IP)-based service provider communication networks in support of emergency calling.

 Foreword